Holographic fluids: a thermodynamic road to quantum physics: Discussion

 \subsection{Holographic principle.}

-It is an expected property of quantum gravity and a source of inspiration, like in the case of AdS-CFT correspondence, and also for hydrodynamics, see \cite{KovEta03a}.
-The concept itself originated in black hole thermodynamics, and the connection between thermodynamics and holography has been treated many times by several authors.
-For Newtonian gravity, it is somehow trivial, but the formulation is simple and has a straightforward explanation: it is reduced to the observation that the gravitational force density can be transformed to a pressure tensor due to the field equation, the Poisson equation.
-That concept is the {\em classical holographic property}, \re{Gen_holo}.
-As we have seen, it is valid for perfect Korteweg fluids due to the Second Law, independently of any particular interaction.
-In the analogous parallel thermodynamic treatment, the Poisson equation is the perfect Newtonian gravity; therefore, the justification of classical holographic property is the same, \cite{VanAbe22a}.
+The holographic principle is an expected property of quantum gravity and hydrodynamics \cite{KovEta03a} and also a source of inspiration, as in the case of AdS-CFT correspondence.
+The black hole origin indicates a deeper thermodynamic connection.
+For Newtonian gravity, holography is somehow trivial, but the formulation is simple and has a straightforward explanation: it is reduced to the observation that the gravitational force density can be transformed to a pressure tensor due to the field equation (the Poisson equation).
+The resulting concept is the {\em classical holographic property} [Eq.~\re{Gen_holo}].
+As we have seen, classical holography is valid for perfect Korteweg fluids due to the Second Law, independent of any particular interaction.
+In the analogous parallel thermodynamic treatment, the Poisson equation is the perfect Newtonian gravity; therefore, the justification of classical holography is the same \cite{VanAbe22a}.

-The connection to thermodynamics is different from that of the entropic force concept of Verlinde, \cite{Ver11a}, and its connection to quantum mechanics is independent of the concept of entanglement entropy (see \cite{NisEta06a1}).
+The connection to thermodynamics is different from that of the entropic force concept of Verlinde \cite{Ver11a}, and its connection to quantum mechanics is independent of the concept of entanglement entropy (see Ref. \cite{NisEta06a1}).

-Any direct connection of our classical holographic concept, \re{Gen_holo}, to quantum gravity or to string theory could be overly exaggerated; however, the logical relations are remarkable.
-In our case, the holographic principle is not a condition but a consequence.
-Also, in our case, the simple background comes with a direct and plausible interpretation.
-It is the critical aspect of the particle-field duality in quantum mechanics: quantum systems can be represented and modelled from both conceptual points of view, an aspect that is somehow overshadowed by the historical black hole origin.
+Any direct connection of our classical holography concept [Eq.~\re{Gen_holo}] to quantum gravity or string theory could be overly exaggerated; however, the logical relations are remarkable.
+In our case, the holographic property is not a condition but a consequence.
+Also in our case, the simple background comes with a direct and plausible interpretation.
+This interpretation is the critical aspect of the particle--field duality in quantum mechanics: quantum systems can be represented and modelled from both conceptual points of view, an aspect that is somehow overshadowed by the historical black hole origin.

+Remarkable, that holographic considerations from quantum field theory, when applied to special relativistic or to Galilean relativistic hydrodynamics, are seemingly not related to our concept of classical holography (see e.g. \cite{ArmJai20a,BagGou23a}).
+It is also remarkable that classical holography is not recognized in various recent generalisations of perfect fluids, \cite{BoeEta18a,BoeEta18a1}.